-You need to place your feet flat and as far backwards as you can so that you can really push against the floor for added power.
-This will make huge differences to your lift, so make sure you really push as hard as you can.
-For the most effective results, you should keep them a little bit wider than the shoulder-width apart.
+You need to place your feet flat and as far backwards as you can to push against the floor for added power.
+This will make huge differences to your lift, so make sure you push as hard as possible.
+For the most effective results, you should keep them a little bit wider than the shoulder width apart.

 3. Equal Your Grip

 When you place your hands on the bar, you need to pick the right grip for you.
 Depending on your size, there may be a lot of variation between you and the guy on the bench before you, but just go for a grip that’s comfortable and not too wide to avoid injury but not too close that you’re not hitting your chest and solely activating your triceps.
 A good grip is usually with your hands shoulder-width apart.

 Once you’re set up’s in place, and you feel comfortable and safe, it’s time to look at the movement itself and what you should do to get the best results.
 The technique is the biggest part of learning how to bench press properly in the first place.

 Your type of breathing is more of an option as to what works best for you during your set; as long as you are rhythmic and consistent, you should be okay.
 It is advised to breathe in as you bring the weight down (eccentric movement) and breathe out as you are pushing (concentric) to ensure that you’re bracing your core to protect yourself.
 No matter how you do it, ensure you’re doing it right.